Getting a PGP Key is easy, but sharing it with others can be a hassle.

 uid john@example.com

-For daily use you can just use the --locate-keys in gpg to automatically fetch the key from the server or look for the appropriate option in your E-Mail client.
+For daily use, you can just use the --locate-keys in gpg to automatically fetch the key from the server or look for the appropriate option in your E-Mail client.

 Online check

 Alternatively, you can use the following form to check if the WKD setup is working.
 It is a replacement for the Metacode WKD Checker as it will be sunsetted on 1.05.2024.
 This tool has the benefit of showing which parts of the setup are working and which are not and tests both the Direct and Advanced setup.
-Javascript is recommended for it to look nice, but it will work without it.

 Conclusion

-Setting up Web Key Directory is a great way to share your public key with others.
+Setting up Web Key Directory, is a great way to share your public key with others.
 It allows for automatic discovery of the public key for example in E-Mail clients, and allows for greater control over the key as it is hosted on your own server and allows communication without manual key exchange.
 It also allows you to remove old or revoked keys from the server, which is not possible with traditional key servers, which will keep the key forever, cluttering the keyserver with old keys.

 Sources: